Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 See how to write work experience on a CV for more information on how to successfully incorporate soft skills.

-Soft skills in the work experience section example:
+Soft skills in the work experience section example for a project manager:

 Project Manager, Nexus Consultancy, London, UK | 2020 – Present